quickaccount/simple_pacman/README.md

 # Simple Pacman

 ## System Requirements
->A working *Java 8 environment*, which can be set up at https://www.oracle.com/technetwork/java/javase/downloads/index.html <br/>
+>A working *Java 8 environment*, which can be set up [here]:https://www.oracle.com/technetwork/java/javase/downloads/index.html <br/>
 >*JavaFX* is also installed with this package

 ## Installation and Usage